PROCEDURES

 (b)

-The statement recites that it was made under oath, the declarant was aware of such recitation at the time he made the statement and intended that the statement should be represented by its delivery or utterance with the signed jurat of an officer authorized to administer oaths appended thereto; or
+The statement recites that it was made under oath, the declarant was aware of such recitation at the time the declarant made the statement and intended that the statement should be represented by its delivery or utterance with the signed jurat of an officer authorized to administer oaths appended thereto; or

 (c)